It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 If you are an existing homeowner, you may be looking to see how much your property is worth now that some time has passed.

-This can be achieved in various ways, though one you may come across more often online, especially if you have signed up to The Mortgage Club, is an AVM, an Automated Valuation Model.
+This can be achieved in various ways, though one you may come across more often online, especially if you have signed up to our 24/7 mortgage monitor, is an AVM, an Automated Valuation Model.

 The way an AVM is described by the Royal Institution of Chartered Surveyors as a system that uses one or more mathematical techniques as a way to create an estimation of a properties value at a specific date.
 This is accompanied by a confidence score that determines how accurate it believes it to be.